MartinBielke/MartinBielke/README.md

 ✔ 🇩🇪 German teacher and translator (DE–ES–EN), experienced in digital language education and communication

-✔ 🎛️ Electronic music producer exploring algorithmic music, generative systems and creative coding
+✔ 🎛️ Electronic music producer working with algorithmic music, generative systems and creative coding projects in Python

 ✔ 🤝 Open to collaborations in health tech, data science, automation, education and public-interest technology